schmidt73/coolc-clj/README.md

 ## Differences Between Stanford Course

-The Stanford course makes the problem a bit easier on the students by giving them a a skeleton for each part of the assignment and having students fill in the relevant details.
+The Stanford course builds the compiler incrementally, where each assignment tackles one phase (e.g. parsing or lexing).
+Students are given a skeleton for each assignment and must fill in the relevant details.

-The compiler here is written completely from scratch, using no external libraries for lexing, parsing, code generation, or optimization.
+In contrast, the compiler here is written completely from scratch, using no external libraries for lexing, parsing, code generation, or optimization.
 It is also written in Clojure :) whereas the course expects one to use C++ (eww) or Java (less eww).